Akansha-s19/Youtube-Data-Collection-and-Analysis-/README.md

 So, let’s start with data collection first.
 To collect data from YouTube, you need to set up an API.
 Here are the steps you can follow:

-Go to Google Cloud Console.
+1.Go to Google Cloud Console.
-Click on the project drop-down at the top, then “New Project”.
+2.Click on the project drop-down at the top, then “New Project”.
-Enter a project name and click “Create”.
+3.Enter a project name and click “Create”.
-In the Google Cloud Console, navigate to “APIs & Services” > “Library”.
+4.In the Google Cloud Console, navigate to “APIs & Services” > “Library”.
-Search for “YouTube Data API v3” and click on it.
+5.Search for “YouTube Data API v3” and click on it.
-Click “Enable”.
+6.Click “Enable”.
-Go to “APIs & Services” > “Credentials”.
+7.Go to “APIs & Services” > “Credentials”.
-Click “+ CREATE CREDENTIALS” and select “API key”.
+8.Click “+ CREATE CREDENTIALS” and select “API key”.
-Copy the generated API key.
+9.Copy the generated API key.